emilioziniades/favia/README.md

 A lightweight static site generator written in Rust.
 It is zero-config, and has Tailwind built-in.
 Simply describe your [Tera](https://tera.netlify.app/) templates, as well as your content in markdown, and favia stiches them together.

+_Please note that this project is still a work in progress_

 ## api

 There are only two commands: